 3) High-End Publisher

-I will say right off that Pulphouse Publishing Inc. (1987-1994) was a high-end publisher for the most part.
+I will say right off that my first publishing company, Pulphouse Publishing Inc. (1987-1994), was a high-end publisher for the most part.
 In the late 1980s and early 1990s I sold some books for over $50.00 each and most of our books were signed and numbered and retailed between $20.00 and $35.00 each.
 Very high-end, and although we were trying to change it in the last few years with short story paperbacks and magazines, we never really made the shift before the end.

 I will talk about each of these types of publishers and the different business models they demand in future chapters.
 But for now, here is a very quick summary of the three choices you have to make early on as a publisher.